 Paris Flea Market in Saint-Ouen is one of the most picturesque and interesting shopping venues of the city.
 Take pictures, buy souvenirs, have lunch, find something unique.
 You can easily spend there half a day.
 Paris markets.
 Shopping in Paris.

-The Operating since 1885, the Paris Flea Market (Le Marche aux Puces) extends over six hectares in Saint-Ouen, a city bordering Paris.
-This famous Paris shopping venue attracts 70 000 shoppers every week to his 2000 tiny shops selling everything from stylish antiques to postcards and clothes.
+Operating since 1885, the Paris Flea Market (Le Marché aux Puces) extends over six hectares in Saint-Ouen, a city bordering Paris.
+This famous Paris shopping venue attracts 70 000 shoppers every week to its 1000 traders for fashion, handicrafts, used clothes and 2500 merchants for antiques.

 The Paris Flea Market is open from 10am to 7pm on Saturdays, Sundays and Mondays (fewer shops open).

-Paris has a second Flea Market at Porte de Vanves on the left bank of the Seine River.
+The city has a second Flea Market at Porte de Vanves in the left bank of the Seine River.
 Located in a no tourist area, this Flea Market is smaller and totally outdoor.
-Paris map.